matplotlib.projections#

 • Any additional methods for additional convenience or features.

-Once the projection axes is defined, it can be used in one of two ways:
+Once the projection Axes is defined, it can be used in one of two ways:

-• By defining the class attribute name, the projection axes can be registered with matplotlib.projections.register_projection and subsequently simply invoked by name:
+• By defining the class attribute name, the projection Axes can be registered with matplotlib.projections.register_projection and subsequently simply invoked by name:

 fig.add_subplot(projection="my_proj_name")

-• For more complex, parameterisable projections, a generic "projection" object may be defined which includes the method _as_mpl_axes. _as_mpl_axes should take no arguments and return the projection's axes subclass and a dictionary of additional arguments to pass to the subclass' __init__ method.
+• For more complex, parameterisable projections, a generic "projection" object may be defined which includes the method _as_mpl_axes. _as_mpl_axes should take no arguments and return the projection's Axes subclass and a dictionary of additional arguments to pass to the subclass' __init__ method.
 Subsequently a parameterised projection can be initialised with:

 fig.add_subplot(projection=MyProjection(param1=param1_value))